 Guidelines and Procedures

 The Radford University student experience is strengthened through relationships among students, faculty, and staff, and affirmed by active community building by student organizations, departments, and university programs.
 We always strive to balance community building with community safety.
-During the Spring 2021 semester, we will continue our good efforts from the Fall.
-We will adhere to amended campus resources, processes, and expectations to encourage creative and safe interactions and opportunities.

 Creative and safe engagement matters!

 - Student organizations should register events in RUInvolved.
 Registered events will automatically be advertised through the RU Mobile app and this allows the organizer to track attendance.
 Departments are also welcome (and encouraged) to do the same.
 Tracking attendance is required.
 Collection of attendance on paper forms is discouraged and, if necessary, should be entered into the event afterward.

 - Pursue virtual or hybrid group events, gatherings, and meetings whenever possible.
 Zoom is a great resource.
 Several social media platforms will also allow groups hangouts.

 - Consider the traffic flow, room set up, and staffing/volunteers needed to manage the energy and flow.
 Visible markers should be used for queue lines and seating areas.